On the Boundedness of The Bilinear Hilbert Transform along "non-flat" smooth curves: The proof of the main theorem

+(For a different approach, in which we preserve the discretized model of $B_{j,m}$, see Section 8.2. in the Appendix.
+This second approach though, is less general since we need to have good properties of the Weyl sums associated with $\g$ and thus we make the assumption that $\g$ is of polynomial type.)

-In this case, we will follow the argument in \cite{Li}, and choose\footnote{See the Appendix for more details on this topic.} not to work with the discretized form of our operator $B_{j,m}$ but rather with the compact formulation given by: \beq \eeq Our intention here is to estimate first the $L^2-$norm of $B_{j,m}$ and hope that the highly oscillatory behavior of the multiplier will produce some cancelation in the kernel of the operator (this is nothing else then rephrasing the mechanism behind the $TT^{*}$ method).
+Returning to \eqref{compform}, our intention is to estimate first the $L^2-$norm of $B_{j,m}$ and hope that the highly oscillatory behavior of the multiplier will produce some cancelation in the kernel of the operator (this is nothing else then rephrasing the mechanism behind the $TT^{*}$ method).
 As a consequence we have:

 where here we have set